-Packed with protein and fiber, this decadent low carb treat is healthy enough to eat for breakfast!
+Packed with protein and fiber, this decadent and crazy delicious, low carb treat is healthy enough to eat for breakfast!

 This Chocolate Orange Chia Pudding!!!!!

 I made a low carb version (sweetened with stevia) that is out of this world.
 If you aren’t counting carbs, go ahead and use an unrefined sugar like 100% maple syrup.

 But to someone like me who hasn’t had a sweet treat in over a month, it’s OUT OF THIS WORLD.

 The best part?
 No guilt here and I can still stay on my plan.